Premier League announces 36 new coronavirus cases

 A twice-weekly testing programme has been introduced amid a rise in COVID numbers across the United Kingdom, leading to the competition putting enhanced protocols in place.

-The Premier League earlier revealed changes to the upcoming fixture schedule following a coronavirus outbreak at Aston Villa.
+The Premier League earlier revealed changes to the upcoming fixture schedule amid a coronavirus outbreak at Aston Villa.

-Tottenham were due to travel to Villa Park on Wednesday, but their opponents requested a new date due to their players and staff either testing positive or being placed in isolation.
+Tottenham was due to travel to Villa Park on Thursday (AEDT), but its opponents requested a new date due to the players and staff either testing positive or being placed in isolation.

 Instead, Spurs are to host Fulham on the same day.
-The London clubs had previously been due to meet on December 30, only for that game to be postponed following a spike in cases at Craven Cottage.
+The London clubs had previously been due to meet on 30 December, only for that game to be postponed after a spike in cases at Craven Cottage.

-"With the health of players and staff the priority, the league continues to work with Aston Villa on measures to ensure their league season resumes safely and at the earliest opportunity," a statement from the Premier League read on Monday.
+"With the health of players and staff the priority, the league continues to work with Aston Villa on measures to ensure their league season resumes safely and at the earliest opportunity," a statement from the Premier League read.

 "The Premier League wishes those with COVID-19 a full and swift recovery and will rearrange Aston Villa's game against Tottenham Hotspur as soon as possible."